This extended review is a collaboration between the Reviews and Field Notes sections of HAR.

 The following chapters in Part Two, “Worlds of Enlightenment,” focus more squarely on Boas himself.
 As Michael Silverstein explains in his contribution, “Of Two Minds about Minding Language in Culture,” Boas’s Handbook of American Indian Languages paved the way for more refined understandings of Indigenous languages by demonstrating how previous studies had been distorted by observers’ linguistic and cultural backgrounds.
 In “Rediscovering the World of Franz Boas,” James Tully similarly explores how Boas’s foundation in German humanism enabled him to apprehend the parochial nature of the purportedly universal “civilized/primitive vision.”
 Tully, however, appears to overlook the difficulties inherent in Boas’s persistent recourse to these categories and draws repeatedly on this terminology as part of his own analytical framework.
 Such representations call precisely for the critique in Audra Simpson’s appropriately titled chapter, “Why White People Love Franz Boas.”
 Simpson points out that, whilst laying waste to scientific racism, The Mind of Primitive Man in fact made a case for the assimilation of Indigenous peoples into the dominant culture.
 In so doing, Boas left prevailing racial and cultural hierarchies well intact, acquiescing to the violent dispossession of Indigenous lands and repudiating the idea of Indigenous sovereignty as effectively as his evolutionary anthropological forebears.

 Part three, “Routes of Race,” addresses how Boas and several of his students navigated the question of race.
 Martha Hodes, in her chapter “Utter Confusion and Contradiction,” ponders the ambiguities faced by Boas in his attempts to measure Native American complexions.
 These likely informed Boas’s criticisms of scientific racism but did not prevent him from utilizing terminologies of racial categorization, or even parroting occasional stereotypes.
 Benjamin Balthaser, in “‘A New Indian Intelligentsia,’” turns to the example of Archie Phinney, a Niimíipu student of Boas who completed his studies in Soviet Russia.
 By embracing a specifically Indian racial identity, Phinney thought—not unlike how Russian workers embraced the proletarian identity foisted on them—Native peoples could forge an “alternate modernity” that would better serve their interests (273).
-William Jones, of Meskwaki decent, who also studied under Boas, is the focus of Kiara Vigil’s chapter “The Death of William Jones.”
+William Jones, of Meskwaki descent, who also studied under Boas, is the focus of Kiara Vigil’s chapter “The Death of William Jones.”
 While undertaking fieldwork in the Philippines, Jones moved easily between an Indigenous identity that enabled him to empathize with the Ilongot people he studied, and imperial arrogance that would see him killed in an act of Indigenous resistance akin to that which had motivated him to pursue anthropology in the first place.
 Eve Dunbar’s essay “Woman on the Verge of a Cultural Breakdown” provides a useful corrective to Adams’s commentary in proposing that Zora Neale Hurston was denied institutional support and forced into domestic work because white Boasians considered her to be, as a Black anthropologist, insufficiently “relativist.”
 In describing the figure of the Haitian zombie, Dunbar suggests that Hurston was reflecting on a being who experienced, like she herself did, the “horror of lacking a voice and the capacity to consciously decide one’s own fate” (252).

 The concluding essays of Part Four, “Boasiana,” displace Boas further on the issue of culture.
 Sean Hanretta, in his chapter “The River of Salvation Flows Through Africa,” cites the examples of pan-African philosopher Edward Wilmot Blyden and a Ghanaian biological anthropologist named Raphael Ernest Armattoe.
 Whereas Blyden employed the concept of culture to speculate on the emancipatory relationship between Islam and Africans, Armattoe used it to argue for the superiority of Ewe culture and its duty to modernize the continent along African lines.
 Both projects, advanced in the name of liberating Africa from Western colonization, differ markedly from the more fluid understanding of culture advanced by Boas.
 In Brazil, as Maria Lúcia Pallares-Burke illustrates in “A Two-Headed Thinker,” the German anthropologist Rüdiger Bilden and his Brazilian counterpart Gilberto Freyre, both students of Boas, came to see the uniquely mixed-race country as a cultural “laboratory” for ameliorating human conflict (324).
 Christopher Heaney’s essay, “Seeing like an Inca,” rounds out the collection with a discussion of the Peruvian archaeologist Julio C. Tello.
 Born into a Quechua-speaking Indigenous family, Tello studied trepanned Incan skulls—commonly dismissed as products of violence or quackery—which he used to prove the existence of advanced medicine in the Americas prior to the Spanish conquest.
 Thought-provokingly, Heaney suggests that the turn toward Boasian cultural anthropology hampered any such attempt to do ethical justice to the collections of Indigenous remains in American museums.